Contributions to Luanti

 Development tools

-Minetest Translation Tools
+Luanti Translation Tools

-In Minetest, biomes are areas that differ in types of surface and underground blocks (dirt, stone, sand, etc.) as well as vegetation and other extras.
+In Luanti, biomes are areas that differ in types of surface and underground blocks (dirt, stone, sand, etc.) as well as vegetation and other extras.
 Biomes include areas like forests, deserts, jungles, arctic lands, grasslands, savannas, tundras, taigas, etc.

 But it’s always a challenge for developers because we have to define for each biome a heat and humidity value but looking only at number, it’s easy to lose track and get things imbalanced, like biomes may have bad borders (like a desert bordering directly to a cold tundra), or being too large or too small.